adambbx/clojure-poloniex/README.md

 ```

 Simply require an API (public, trading, push)
-For methods with parameters use :params {:currency-pair "BTC_LTC"}
+For methods with parameters use :params {:currency-pair ["BTC" "LTC"]}

 For trading methods, it is necessary to add :creds {:key "Your API key" :secret "Your secret key"}